Meal Breaks & Rest Pauses

 - Can I eat lunch with my client?

-- If you are required to eat with a client (e.g. as part of social support), this is considered working time and must be paid (it is not an unpaid break).
+- If you are required by the employer to eat with a client as part of social support, that is considered working time and must be paid — cl.27.1(c) treats it as time worked and the unpaid meal break rule does not apply.

 Automate SCHADS Compliance